sohyunlee002/gamedev-proj1/README.md

 ``MagicMushroom`` inherits from the ``Item`` class, an abstract class like ``Enemy``. ``Item`` defines the following methods:

 * ``GetScore`` - called by the ``UIManager`` to get the score value of the Item when it is picked up by Mario
-* ``PickUpIten`` - called by the player character when the item is hit (triggered) by the player
+* ``PickUpItem`` - called by the player character when the item is hit (triggered) by the player
 * ``ItemBehavior`` - an alias for ``FixedUpdate`` that is called by ``FixedUpdate`` on every time step

 The Magic Mushroom must also implement other important behaviors: it must rise out of the block it is behind when triggered by the player (Coroutine ``Activate``) and it must become visible as it rises (Coroutine ``ShowAndHide``).
 After the Magic Mushroom has been activated, ``myCollider.isTrigger`` is set to false and it takes on the normal behavior of a collider so that it can move across the ground and register collision with the player correctly.
-As in the case of the Goomba, collision is handled by the player controller, which calls ``PickUpItem`` on collision with the Item.
+As in the case of the Goomba, collision is handled by the player controller, which calls ``PickUpItem`` on collision with the Item. ``PickUpItem`` will cause the player to change Mario forms, so it calls the ``Grow`` function in ``PlayerController`` and passes in the new ``MarioForm`` that the player will transition into.

 ### Sprites